 As the flagship institution of the Southern Illinois University System, SIU began as the state’s second teachers’ college in 1869.
 Based in Carbondale, SIU offers over 300 undergraduate and graduate programs through 10 academic schools and colleges.

 Housed under the College of Agricultural Sciences, the online bachelor’s degree in hospitality management incorporates principles and practices of the field while building problem–solving skills.
 Students complete 120 credits of general education; professional core; and hospitality, tourism, and management core requirements.

 Professional core classes introduce students to foundational aspects of accounting, management, marketing, and mathematics.
 Hospitality, tourism, and event management core classes like food service sanitation, quantity food production, and multicultural foods explore food patterns and handling as they relate to the hospitality industry.

 Courses in hotel administration, resort management, and destination management emphasize financial, human resource, and organizational aspects of lodging and travel.
 Facility management, sports event management, and convention management classes train students to plan, organize, and oversee multifaceted aspects of events.

 SIU’s program also includes two internships and a capstone course.
 During the capstone class, learners integrate theoretical and practical knowledge to analyze issues related to hospitality, tourism, and event management.
 Students prepare a research project or business development plan as part of the culminating exercise.

-SIU is regionally accredited by the Higher Learning Commission.
+Southern Illinois University – Carbondale is regionally accredited by the Higher Learning Commission (HLC).
 The hospitality, tourism, and event management program is accredited by the Accreditation Commission for Programs in Hospitality Administration and is a member of the International Council on Hotel, Restaurant, and Institutional Education.